-Although initially done using daily diaries (Bolger et al., 2003), with the use of personal digital assistants and now cell phone apps, it is possible to collect intensive within subject data once to many times per day for several weeks or even months (A. J. Fisher, 2015; Wilt et al., 2011, 2017, 2016; Wilt & Revelle, 2017).
-Excellent reviews of how to analyze these intensive longitudinal data include Hamaker et al. (2015) and Hamaker & Wichers (2017).
-Shrout & Lane (2012) and Revelle & Wilt (2017) provide useful tutorials for examining multilevel reliability, and the multilevel.reliability function will do all these calculations in R. A basic question is whether the data are ergodic (each individual subject can be seen as representing the entire group) or whether the patterning of each individual is a meaningful signal in its own right.
-Different approaches to ergodicity include those of Nesselroade & Molenaar (2016) and Revelle & Wilt (2016).
+Although initially done using daily diaries (Bolger, Davis, and Rafaeli, 2003), with the use of personal digital assistants and now cell phone apps, it is possible to collect intensive within subject data once to many times per day for several weeks or even months (Fisher, 2015; Wilt, Funkhouser, and Revelle, 2011; Wilt, Bleidorn, and Revelle, 2017,0; Wilt and Revelle, 2017).
+Excellent reviews of how to analyze these intensive longitudinal data include Hamaker, Ceulemans, Grasman, and Tuerlinckx (2015) and Hamaker and Wichers (2017).
+Shrout and Lane (2012) and Revelle and Wilt (2019) provide useful tutorials for examining multilevel reliability, and the multilevel.reliability function will do all these calculations in R. A basic question is whether the data are ergodic (each individual subject can be seen as representing the entire group) or whether the patterning of each individual is a meaningful signal in its own right.
+Different approaches to ergodicity include those of Nesselroade and Molenaar (2016) and Revelle and Wilt (2016).